madprops/blog/airc.md

 The model is `text-davinci-003`.

-airc is open source: https://github.com/madprops/airc
+airc is software libre: https://github.com/madprops/airc

 ---